 Typical trouble day: At 10:30AM, will need to drive mother downtown.
 No antihistamine in the middle of the night (main effect lasts 4 hours, unsafe driving, hours longer).
 Zolpidem would act for 2 hours after first 5 hours sleep (25 minute wait, 45 minutes sedated—can think if I wish to, 50 minutes more coming out of it), waking fit as a fiddle.
 Couldn’t sleep -- took Trazodone, barely able to drive, barely safely.

-a permanent drug hangover or no drug at all brain fog – because the medical profession is afraid we might slip and fall – then, we can spread the word to every civil law firm in the country – and get our lives back!!!
+Once we nail down patients' legally and ethically entitled choice – not to exist in an antihistamine numbness or a permanent drug hangover or no drug at all brain fog – because the medical profession is afraid we might slip and fall – then, we can spread the word to every civil law firm in the country – and get our lives back!!!

 PS My extra hours-numbing, OTC substitute -- Diphenhydramine: https://www.medicalnewstoday.com/articles/288546#Taking-anticholinergics-for-more-than-3-years-linked-to-higher-dementia-risk